bitsbakery/callme/readme.md

 * a function is implemented by a library or operating system and is loaded from a DLL at runtime

-* runtime-logic selects a function from several candidates at runtime
+* runtime logic selects a function from several candidates at runtime

 all you have is a pointer to function with a known signature, and what the pointer points to becomes known at runtime.
 For such cases there are special constructor and factory overloads that accept pointers to functions as parameters: